 Fall of even years.
 3(3-0) P: EPI 808 and EPI 809 and EPI 826 or approval of department RB: Calculus, linear algebra, regression, experimental designs.
-R: Open to graduate students in the Epidemiology major.
+R: Open to graduate students in the Department of Epidemiology and Biostatistics or approval of department.